apnordin/Myxx-Code-Challenge/README.md

 Runs the app in the development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ### `npm test`

 I have not yet written unit tests, but this will launch the test runner in the interactive watch mode.